 Student employees are essential to the successful implementation of conferences and events on campus as well as the management of the Barone Campus Center and The Levee.
 The Office of Conference and Event Management hires a number of student staff members throughout the summer and academic year.
 Ranging in scope and responsibilities, student positions in Conference and Event Management aim to provide not just a paycheck, but also to prepare you to be work ready and life ready.

-We are have opportunities for summer 2019 for the following student positions:
+We are currently seeking applications for summer 2019 for the following student positions:

-The online application will be available in mid-January.
-Applications (including the online application and an emailed resume) should be submitted by Monday, February 11 at 4:30 p.m. to be accepted.
+To apply, please fill out the online application, which contains additional information about the position and requirements.
+Additionally, please e-mail a copy of your resume to Christina Hill at email@example.com.
+Applications (including the online application and an emailed resume) should be submitted by Monday, February 18th at 4:30 p.m. to be accepted.

 Only complete applications will be considered.
 The Conference & Event Management Office will begin reviewing applications after the deadline.
 If you are contacted for an interview, you will be instructed how to sign up for an interview time.
 Please contact Christina Hill at firstname.lastname@example.org with any questions.

 What is the Summer Conference Program?

 When the academic year comes to a close, Fairfield University opens its residence halls and facilities to many different types of groups including Fairfield students, visiting students from other universities, incoming freshmen during orientation, and a wide variety of camps and conferences.
 Our facilities are conveniently located and affordable.
 We host groups of up to about 600 attendees and can accommodate guests for one night or several weeks/months.

 Conference Assistants (CAs) will work with the Office of Conference & Event Management to help in all aspects of summer conference preparation and execution.
 Some duties include:

 Conference Assistant Supervisors have additional roles and responsibilities including the following: